 Mutianyu Great Wall in fall

 3. Yellow Mountains in Anhui

 Located in southern Anhui province in eastern China, Yellow Mountain or Mt.
-Huangshan is a UNESCO protected site believed to be "the loveliest mountains of China".
-The mountain is famed for its splendid sunrises & sunsets, oddly shaped pine trees, perpetual mist and peculiar peaks and winter snows that have been frequent subjects of poetry, traditional Chinese paintings, and other artworks.
+Huangshan is a UNESCO-protected site believed to be "the loveliest mountains of China".
+The mountain is famed for its splendid sunrises & sunsets, oddly shaped pine trees, perpetual mist, and peculiar peaks and winter snows that have been frequent subjects of poetry, traditional Chinese paintings, and other artworks.
 The fantastic views on the mountaintop will definitely make your trek worthwhile.
-To shoot the spectacular sunrise and sunset, an overnight stay at the hotel of the mountaintop is highly recommended.
+To shoot the spectacular sunrise and sunset, an overnight stay at the hotel on the mountaintop is highly recommended.

 Best season to shoot: fall (September – November)